 For some people, Christmas is a time of despair, for some a time of deep sadness, and for many a time of increased anxiety and stress.
 The pre-Christmas and Christmas period can be so crazy and stressful that many people end up ill during the festive season.

-Sadly christmas can bring’s up all sorts of emotional turmoil and pain.
-From deep grief, sadness, isolation to a lot of external pressure to take part in event’s you would rather avoid.
-The big one for many people this time of year would is dreaded anxiety when having to spend christmas day with close relatives or in-law’s you just don’t get on with.
+Sadly Christmas can bring up all sorts of emotional turmoil and pain.
+From deep grief, sadness, isolation to a lot of external pressure to take part in events you would rather avoid.
+The big one for many people this time of year would is dreaded anxiety when having to spend Christmas day with close relatives or in-laws you just don’t get on with.

-But the facts are no matter what, christmas is a time for joy, happiness, generosity and kindness.
-And no matter who we are spending christmas day with or where we are spending christmas day.
-Being more calm and stress free and even happy is all about choice.
+But the facts are no matter what, Christmas is a time for joy, happiness, generosity and kindness.
+And no matter who we are spending Christmas day with or where we are spending Christmas day.
+Being calmer and stress-free and even happy is all about choice.

-So no matter if you are the christmas host or someone’s christmas guest.
-Here is some tips to help you reduce christmas day, how to get through christmas day with more calm, peace and joy.
+So no matter if you are the host or someone’s guest.
+Here are some tips to help you reduce Christmas stress and get through the festive season with more calm, peace and joy.

 Top Tips To Reduce Christmas Day Stress

 Tips For The Christmas Day Host

 Plan Ahead – Planning ahead can help you get more organised and stop you forgetting or leaving important tasks, food shopping or gifts to last minute